leonardoborges/octopress/source/_posts/2013-02-03-purely-functional-data-structures-in-clojure-leftist-heaps.markdown

 That's it for now.

-As I implement more of the book's code and exercises I'll add them to the github repo - it also includes tests for all implementations.
+As I implement more of the book's code and exercises I'll add them to the [github repo](https://github.com/leonardoborges/purely-functional-data-structures) - it also includes tests for all implementations.

+Enjoy :)